KadenFranklin/blog/Kaden's Cookbook.md

   * After Chopping, spread the sweet potatoes on a baking pan as evenly as possible

-  * Drizzle cooking oil over the sweet potatoes.
+  * Drizzle cooking oil over the sweet potatoes

   * Sprinkle Tony Chachere's over the sweet potatoes.

   * You can also spread the oil, and Tony's in by mixing the ingredients up with your hands, it is just messy.

   * Place pan in oven at 450° for 1 hour.

   * After 30 mins, remove pan from oven, flip sweet potatoes, and sprinkle more Tony's on the sweet potatoes, and place back in the oven.

 # Red Beans and Rice

-####### My Mother thinks bacon grease is a family secret.
+#### My Mother thinks bacon grease is a family secret.

 Ingredients:

     * 2 lbs red kidney beans (I like camellia's)

-    * water

     * 1 chopped onion (easier to blend though)
     * 4 bay leaves
     * Bacon grease (2 tbsp)
     * 1 cup flour
     * Seasonings: Salt, Pepper, Parsley, Garlic Powder, Tony Chachere's, Paprika
     * Optional: Ham
+    * Not optional: Water

 Process:

-  * Leave beans to soak in a pot overnight.
-(Your body won't be able to digest them otherwise)
+  * Leave beans in a pot to soak in water overnight.

   * In the morning drain the water, and replace it with twice as much water as you have beans.

-  * Leave the beans on the stove on a low temp, with the 4 bay leaves in the pot for a few hours.
+  * Leave the beans on the stove on a low temp, with the 4 bay leaves in the pot for a few hours. (stir occasionally)

-  * 1 - 1.5 hrs before serving add the onion, bacon grease, and seasonings (2 tbsp each) and potentially even ham.
+  * 1 - 1.5 hrs before serving add the chopped onion, bacon grease, and seasonings (2 tbsp each) and potentially even ham.

   * Bring the pot to a boil for 10 minutes (stir constantly otherwise it will burn)